Who Wants to Be a Millionaire? (Philippine game show): 2000–2002: Viva/IBC version

-The show lost its popularity soon after its studio, the Viva Television Studio in Parañaque, was destroyed by a fire due to faulty wiring on April 4, 2002, and the show moved to Riverbanks Center in Marikina.
+The show lost its popularity soon after its studio, the Viva Television Studio in Parañaque was destroyed by a fire due to faulty wiring on April 4, 2002, and the show moved to Riverbanks Center in Marikina.
 The final episode of this incarnation aired on December 14, 2002.

 The show was featured in the 2002 film Mahal Kita, Final Answer, produced by Viva Films, with de Leon on a cameo role.

-2009–2015: TV5 Version
+2009–2015: TV5 version

 In April 2009, promotional videos and content about the comeback of Who Wants to Be a Millionaire? started airing on TV5.
 Vic Sotto was announced as the host of the show.

 The revival began airing on May 23, 2009.
-Following the network move, the show was taped in a new set in the TV5 Studio and used the updated graphics, title sequence, and music from the 22nd series of the original UK version.
+Following the network move, the show was taped in a new set at the TV5 Complex in Novaliches, Quezon City and used the updated graphics, title sequence, and music from the 22nd series of the original UK version.
 It premiered as a celebrity special, featuring 10 celebrities as contestants in the Fastest Finger First—Ara Mina, Mo Twister, Manilyn Reynes, Polo Ravales, Megan Young, Jay Manalo, Nadia Montenegro, Rafael Rosell, Gladys Reyes, and Assunta De Rossi.

-The Fastest Finger Finger round which determined the contestant who be playing was removed in favor of auditioning through text entry and mall shows starting season 6.
+The Fastest Finger First round which determined the contestant who be playing was removed in favor of auditioning through text entry and mall shows starting season 6.
 Producers now have a predetermined list of contestants from the auditions.
+When the show begin, the host just invite one by one contestants to the studio.

 This incarnation of the show featured different money tree and lifeline formats.
 The last episode was aired on November 22, 2015.

 Top prize winners

 Throughout the original run on IBC, no contestant completed the game by answering all fifteen questions correctly.
-There were two contestants who came the closest—De La Salle University associate professor Amelita Lopez-Forbes, and actress Sharon Cuneta on December 25—who each answered 14 questions correctly and won a million pesos in 2001.
+There were two contestants who came the closest—De La Salle University associate professor Amelita Lopez-Forbes and actress Sharon Cuneta on December 25—who each answered 14 questions correctly and won a million pesos in 2001.

 In the TV5 incarnation, there were 3 contestants who have won the top prize.